apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 import TabItem from '@theme/TabItem';

 # Try out basic functions of KubeBlocks on Cloud
-This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
+This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a demo environment (Playground) with simply one `kbcli` command.
 With Playground, you can try out KubeBlocks both on your local host and on a cloud environment.
+And KubeBlocks supports multiple cloud platforms.

 ## Preparation
 When deploying on the cloud, cloud resources are initialized with the help of the terraform script maintained by ApeCloud.
 Find the script at [Github repository](https://github.com/apecloud/cloud-provider).